kayodeodada/generative_ai/README.md

-## Project Introduction ##
+# Project Introduction
-Applying parameter-efficient fine-tuning using the Hugging Face `peft` library Lightweight fine-tuning is important for adapting foundation models, because it allows you to modify foundation models for your needs without needing substantial computational resources.

-This project brings together all of the essential components of a PyTorch + Hugging Face training and inference process.
-Specifically:
-- Loading a pre-trained model and evaluate its performance
-- Performing parameter-efficient fine tuning using the pre-trained model
-- Performing inference using the fine-tuned model and compare its performance to the original model

-### Description of the approach ###
+**Applying Parameter-Efficient Fine-Tuning using the Hugging Face `peft` Library**

+Lightweight fine-tuning is a critical technique for adapting large foundation models to specific tasks without requiring significant computational resources.
+This project demonstrates how to implement parameter-efficient fine-tuning (PEFT) using the Hugging Face `peft` library, showcasing its efficiency and flexibility.

+## Key Objectives
+1. Explore parameter-efficient techniques for adapting pre-trained models.
+2. Evaluate the advantages of LoRA for lightweight fine-tuning.
+3. Compare and contrast the performance of pre-trained and fine-tuned models on a sentiment analysis task.
+---

+## Approach Overview
-Lightweight Fine-Tuning for Sentiment Analysis using GPT-2
+### Lightweight Fine-Tuning for Sentiment Analysis using GPT-2

-* PEFT technique:
-  LoRA (Low-Rank Adaptation) is the selected PEFT techniques since it is compatible with all models
-* Model:
+- **PEFT Technique**
+   The project uses **Low-Rank Adaptation (LoRA)** as the PEFT method.
+LoRA is chosen for its compatibility with various models and its ability to efficiently adapt foundation models with minimal resource requirements.

+- **Model**
-    GPT-2 is the selected model since it is relatively small and compatible with sequence classification and LoRA
+   The **GPT-2** model is selected due to its relatively small size and compatibility with:
-* Evaluation approach:
+   - Sequence classification tasks.
+   - Low-Rank Adaptation (LoRA) for efficient fine-tuning.

+- **Evaluation Metrics**
-    Evaluation will be conducted using Hugging Face's `Trainer` class which simplifies the training and evaluation workflow. accuracy and F1-score are computed using `compute_metrics` function which allaows for a comparison
+   Model performance will be evaluated using Hugging Face's `Trainer` class, which simplifies training and evaluation workflows.
+Key metrics include:
-    of the performance of the original model against the fine-tunned model

-* Fine-tuning dataset:
+   - **Accuracy**: Measures the proportion of correctly predicted samples.
+   - **F1-Score**: Balances precision and recall for a robust performance evaluation.

+   These metrics enable a direct comparison between the pre-trained and fine-tuned model's effectiveness.

+- **Dataset**
-  The IMDb dataset from the Hugging Face `datasets` library will be used for fine-tunning.
-  This dataset is a standard benchmark for binary s entiment classification tasks making it a good fit in this context.
+   The project utilizes the **IMDb dataset** from the Hugging Face `datasets` library.
+This dataset is a standard benchmark for binary sentiment classification tasks, making it ideal for evaluating the fine-tuned model's performance.

+---

+This project integrates the essential components of the PyTorch + Hugging Face ecosystem, specifically:
+1. **Loading a pre-trained model** and evaluating its baseline performance.
+2. **Performing parameter-efficient fine-tuning (PEFT)** to adapt the model to a specific task.
+3. **Conducting inference with the fine-tuned model** and comparing its performance against the original pre-trained model.